EngreitzLab/sc-E2G/README.md

 Pipeline for running single cell ENCODE E2G.

 Input: Multiome dataset (ATAC and RNA)
-Output: Enhancer -> Gene Predictions
+Output: Enhancer -> Gene Predictions (for each cell cluster)

 The pipeline consists of the following components:
-1. Compute ABC model predictions
+1. Compute ABC model predictions for each cell cluster
 2. Generate E2G features from ABC predictions
-3. Compute Kendall correlation and/or ARC-E2G score
+3. Compute Kendall correlation and/or ARC-E2G score for each cell cluster
 4. Combine 2 & 3 to construct a feature file to be used as input to predictive model
 5. (optional) Train predictive model using CRISPR-validated E-G pairs from K562 dataset
 6. Apply trained model to make predictions by assigning a score to each E-G pair